Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The submission has not been previously published, nor is it before another journal for consideration.
+• The submission has not been previously published (in any language), nor is it currently under consideration by another journal.

 • The submission file is in OpenOffice, Microsoft Word, or RTF document file format.